amksperling/RailGunDuckies/README.md

 - Fullscreen support

-- The game saves its state if modes are switched
+- The game remembers its state if modes are switched

 - The duck has personality:
 	- We made a model that is better than the reference